daveRendon/azd-multiagent-system-maf/README.md

 - `EFFORT_AGENT_ID`
 - `TRIAGE_AGENT_ID`

+It also prints an environment snapshot and, when run with `--ticket`, writes the aggregated Microsoft Agent Framework response to `warmup.json` for easy sharing.

 ### 3. Test All Agents at Once

 ```pwsh
 python scripts/test_all_agents.py --ticket "VPN outage affecting finance team"
 ```

 `test_all_agents.py` automatically loads `.azure/<env>/.env`, maps the `projectEndpoint` alias if necessary, and prints the response from each agent using the Microsoft Agent Framework runtime.
+Output is rendered as compact JSON blocks so you can narrate each participant’s decision without additional formatting.
 Pass `--env-file` to point at a different environment snapshot.

 Example output: